rbajrac/Chess-Capstone/README.md

 | Architecture with SimpleRNN                                     | 0.47                              | 0.39                             |
 | Architecture with LSTM                                          | 0.47                              | 0.42                             |

 **All deep learning algorithms listed in the table above utilize both numeric features and some or all aspects of the encoded grid.
-The exception is the first fully connected neural network, which serves as a reference for comparing the predictive performance of the encoded grid."**
+The exception is the first fully connected neural network, which serves as a reference for comparing the predictive performance of the encoded grid.**

+## Model Selection: Architecture with LSTM